swiss-art-research-net/metaphacts-community/DEVELOPMENT.md

 In the Gradle environment we provide a convenience task to initialize all web projects.
 The script basically invokes `yarn install` on all relevant projects.
 This script can be executed using `./gradlew initializeNpm`.
 Note that this may take some time.

 #### Eclipse
-If you are used to develop in Eclipse, you can automatically generate the relevant Eclipse projects by executing the `./gradlew cleanEclipse eclipse` from the project root folder.
+If you are used to develop in Eclipse, you can import the Gradle project using Buildship tooling, i.e. use the regular import functionality with project type `Gradle`.

 The Gradle environment first resolves all required dependencies and then automatically generates the classpath file as well as required Eclipse metadata files.

-Finally, you can import the project into your Eclipse Workspace using the "Existing Projects into Workspace" wizard.
+To update the classpath (e.g. if there are new dependencies) right click on the project, select `Gradle` and then `Refresh Gradle project`.

 #### VSCode
 When developing frontend code in the Visual Studio Code we recommend setting TypeScript compiler to locally installed one by clicking on compiler version number in the status bar while viewing any `*.ts` file, or manually setting `"typescript.tsdk": "project/webpack/node_modules/typescript/lib"` in the `.vscode/settings.json`.